Book Online Today

 - Our team members continue to be vigilant around hygiene and cleanliness, including frequent handwashing.
-Our waiting rooms are also sanitised regularly.
+Our waiting rooms and coffee machines are also sanitised regularly.

 - Hand sanitiser is available to all centre team members and customers.
 Handwashing and hand-sanitiser usage will be completed by team members on entering and leaving any centre – and we will encourage customers to do the same.